 It is interesting how widely attitudes to massage vary from one individual to another – for the most part, recreational athletes tend to see massage as a bit of an indulgence; something beneficial, but that you only treat yourself to after a heavy training block or an event.
 For most high-level athletes, it is as much a part of their training routine as conditioning or team meals.

-No matter what level you are at, over the next few weeks leading up to the Ealing Half Marathon you will no doubt be increasing your training load (either volume, intensity, and most probably both).
-A sudden increase in training load, however, is one of the strongest predictors of injury.
+No matter what level you are at and whether you are training for a race or just trying to improve your Saturday park run time, when you increase your training load (either volume, intensity, and most probably both) you may get an injury.
+A sudden increase in training load, is actually one of the strongest predictors of injury.
 So it is vital that you actively take steps to increase and maximise your recovery time; adequate sleep, sensible nutrition, recovery sessions (yoga, for example), and massage can and should all play a role in your training routine.

 If nothing else, a regular massage booking is a chance for you to check in with how your body feels, as well as for an experienced professional to spot early signs of overuse and fatigue.
 The problem with getting a massage only when you are injured is that your therapist might pick up on tightness and muscle imbalance that you always have, but that has nothing to do with your current issue.
 So ideally you would commit to getting a massage every 1-4 weeks, depending on how much you train, and you and your therapist can discuss any changes in your body and how to adjust your training regime accordingly.